 It is strongly recommended for the applicant to get in touch with the Joint Secretariat as early as possible in the planning phase.
 The Joint Secretariat organises series of project applicant seminars for each call as well as provides individual consultations.
 All applicants are expected to contact the Joint Secretariat project managers before the submission of the application.
 After the call is closed, the Joint Secretariat assesses the submitted proposals.
-First, the admissibility assessment is made.
-If needed, the Joint Secretariat will ask the project to make technical corrections within a set deadline.
+First, the admissibility check is made.
 All projects that are found admissible, will move to the content assessment.
-The indicative criteria for the strategic assessment are as follows and every applicant is encouraged to critically assess the project idea against these criteria:
+The criteria for the strategic assessment are as follows and every applicant is encouraged to critically assess the project idea against these criteria: